Why does seafood protect your heart?

 What seafood is best for heart health?

 Because Omega-3 fatty acids are stored in the fat tissue of most fish, fatty options like wild Alaska salmon and sustainably-caught tuna are good choices for heart health, as well as mackerel, herring and some trout.
 Like beef, in salmon, the white striations of the meat are the fat tissues, which are explained a bit further in this video explaining the significance difference between farmed and wild sockeye salmon.
 It is important to note that there are both good and bad fats - both in our bodies and in the bodies of the things we eat.
-Wild salmon has higher amounts of the good fats (Omega-3s) and lower amounts of the bad ones than farmed salmon - not to mention the added dyes and chemicals added to farmed fish
+Wild salmon has higher amounts of the good fats (Omega-3s) and lower amounts of the bad ones than farmed salmon - not to mention the added dyes and chemicals added to farmed fish!

-Although we know it is primarily the Omega-3 fatty acids present in fish that directly support your heart health, quality, wild seafood is good for you because it also supports your
+Although we know it is primarily the Omega-3 fatty acids present in fish that directly support your heart health, quality, wild seafood is good for you because it also supports your immune system and other important bodily systems.

 What do Omega 3 fatty acids do?